vanus-labs/docs/content/cloud-docs/source/aws-mysql/setup.md

 - **Master Username:** This is the username that will be used to log in to your DB instance.

-- **Master Password:** This is the password that will be use to log in with the username.
+- **Master Password:** This is the password that will be used to log in with the username.

 - **Confirm password:** Write the password again.